CExA-project/CExA-project.github.io/content/news/2025-04-16-Tenth-Kokkos-tea-time/index.md

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Damien Lebrun-Grandié will give a talk entitled "Kokkos Best Practices: Integrating Kokkos into Your Project"
+Yohei Miki will give a talk entitled "Solomon: unified schemes for directive-based GPU offloading"

 Yohei Miki is a faculty at the University of Tokyo.
 He has a Ph.D. in Science (defended in 2014).
 His research interests include galactic archaeology, coevolution of massive black holes and galaxies, N-body simulations, and GPU computing.